clinicedc/edc-metadata/README.md

 `metadata_rules` are declared to manipulate `metadata` model instances.
 The rules change the `entry_status` field attribute from `REQUIRED` to `NOT_REQUIRED` or visa-versa.

-If the owner of the metadata instance, the CRF or REQUISITION model instance, exists, the entry status is updtaed to `KEYED`and the `metadata_rules` targeting the metadata instance are ignored.
+If the manager of the metadata instance, the CRF or REQUISITION model instance, exists, the entry status is updated to `KEYED`and the `metadata_rules` targeting the metadata instance are ignored.

-"metadata rules" are run on each `save` of the visit and owner model instances.
+`metadata rules` are run on each `save` of the visit and managing model instances.

 If a value on some other form implies that your form should not be completed, your form's metadata "entry_status" will change from REQUIRED to NOT REQUIRED upon `save` of the other form.

-Metadata is `updated` through a `post_save` signal that re-runs the metadata rules.
+Metadata is `updated` through a `post_save` signal that re-runs the `metadata rules`.

+See also `edc_metadata_rules`

 ## `metadata_rules` access data through `edc_reference`

-In order to de-couple the metadata rules from each owner model class, metadata rules access the field values for each model via `edc_reference` instead of directly.
+In order to de-couple the `metadata rules` from each managing model class, `metadata rules` access the field values for each model via `edc_reference` instead of directly from the model.
+It would be too complex and resource intensive to directly query each model separately every time the `metadata rules` are run.

-Each owner model class refeenced by metadata rules must be declared with the `ReferenceModelMixin` and the fields list registered with `site_reference_configs` global.
-This applies to all owner models, `source_model` and `target_models`.
+Each managing model class referenced by `metadata rules` must be declared with the `ReferenceModelMixin` and the fields list registered with `site_reference_configs` global.
+This applies to all managing models, `source_model` and `target_models`.

 See also `edc_reference`